matvore/hesokuri/README.md

 If a repo or any containing directory does not exist on a peer and you start Hesokuri on it, the containing directory and repo will be created automatically.
-This means that, in the above example, if the `hacks` folder containing the two repos does not exist on `192.168.0.4`, you can run Hesokuri anyway, `192.168.0.4` will create the folders and initialize empty Git repos, and other peers will push the two repos to it as soon as they establish a connection.

 ###Run
 To run, execute `java -jar hesokuri.jar` at the command line.
 This starts